UC MagazineUC MagazineUniversity of Cincinnati

 William Howard Taft (1857-1930), Law 1880, HonDoc ’25, 27th U.S. president, 1909-13; chief justice, 1921-30; U.S. solicitor general, 1890-92

-Charles Dawes (1865-1951), Law 1886, 30th U.S. vice president, 1925-29; Nobel Peace Prize laureate, 1925
+Charles Dawes (1865-1951), Law 1886, 30th U.S. vice president, 1925-29; Nobel Peace Prize laureate, 1925.

 Samuel Fenton Cary (1814-1900), Law 1837, U.S. vice presidential candidate in 1876, prohibitionist author and lecturer, anti-slavery leader

 George Hunt Pendleton (1808-64), att.
-UC 1840s, the Democratic nominee for U.S. vice president in 1864; married Alice Key, the daughter of Francis Scott Key
+UC 1840s, the Democratic nominee for U.S. vice president in 1864; married Alice Key, the daughter of Francis Scott Key.

 Joseph "Uncle Joe" Cannon (1836-1926), att.
 Law 1858, 40th speaker of the U.S. House of Representatives, 1903-11; cumulatively served 48 years in Congress; cover subject of the first issue of Time magazine in 1923.
 The Cannon House Office Building, named for him, is the oldest congressional office building in Washington, D.C.
-(See his picture on Time magazine at right.)
+(See his picture in Time magazine at right.)

-Judson Harmon (1846-1927), Law 1870, U.S. attorney general, 1895-97; Ohio governor, 1909-13
+Judson Harmon (1846-1927), Law 1870, U.S. attorney general, 1895-97; Ohio governor, 1909-13.

-Lawrence Maxwell Jr. (1853-1927), Law 1875, U.S. solicitor general, 1893-95
+Lawrence Maxwell Jr. (1853-1927), Law 1875, U.S. solicitor general, 1893-95.

-Charles Sawyer (1887-1979), Law '11, U.S. secretary of Commerce, 1948-53 (See "Embassies" listing below.)
+Charles Sawyer (1887-1979), Law '1911, U.S. Secretary of Commerce, 1948-53 (See "Embassies" listing below.)

-John "Jack" Gilligan, Law '47, administrator of U.S. Agency for International Development, 1977-79; director of the U.S. Institute for Public Policy, 1979-86 (See governor listing below.)
+John "Jack" Gilligan (1921-2013) Law '47, administrator of U.S. Agency for International Development, 1977-79; director of the U.S. Institute for Public Policy, 1979-86.
+(See governor listing below.)

 John Altenburg, Law '73, U.S. Army major general, military lawyer and appointing authority for military commissions covering detainees at Guantanamo, 2003-06